vvnnif/forklang/_grammar/nouns.md

 ---
 ---
 # Noun basics
-The most important type of word in Saia are nouns.
+The most important type of word in Lhamisài are nouns.
 Nouns will not only be used as nouns, but will also be the root of verbs, adjectives, and sometimes even adverbs.

 Nouns are found in three grammatical classes: **body**, **spirit**, and **soul**.
 The only influences of this grammatical class is difference in conjugation.
 In a lot of cases, which class a word is, is quite predictable.
 Body nouns are often words for _things_, stuff that is real and hard.
 Body words also often are very basic abstractions.
 Spirit nouns are often naturalistic words.
 Human body parts also count as this.
 Soul nouns are the most abstract, and also commonly have to do with religion.
 Or, they can be words easily attributed to or explained by religion.